The Best Mental Health Apps

 What are some apps that help with mental health?

 There is a variety of apps that have a multitude of features to support your mental health journey.
 For example, sleep can play an important part in someone's overall well-being.
-Sleep apps can help people identity and improve healthy sleep habits.
+Sleep apps can help people identify and improve healthy sleep habits.

 Other apps can do the same thing for your moods by giving you a safe area to record your daily mood.
 Eventually, you can use this information to personalize your routine by understanding what sort of regime works best for you.